DianaHategan11/Bachelor-Thesis---Secure-Management-of-EHRs/README.md

 This project demonstrates how blockchain and distributed storage can be used to enhance the confidentiality, integrity, and interoperability of healthcare records.

+# Running the Application Locally

+Perform the following steps to build, configure, and run the application in your local environment:

 1. Install all the required dependencies.

 ```bash